 Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are going to be your new best friend!
 In our house, we always have these Fudge Fat Bombs on-hand because I love to enjoy one as an after-dinner treat!

-Looking for more easy to prepare keto fat bomb recipes?
+Looking for more easy to prepare, keto-friendly fat bomb recipes?

 You can sweeten these Fudge Fat Bombs with either pure stevia or, my personal favorite, Lakanto Monk Fruit Sweetener!

 Stevia is a sweetener that is derived from the leaves of the plant species Stevia rebaudiana.
 It contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.

 NOTE: For this recipe, the stevia I used is VERY POTENT.
 A little bit goes a very long way.
 So, if you choose to use stevia but use a different brand, you will likely need to add more.

 Fudge Fat Bombs Sweetened with Monk Fruit Sweetener